l33d0hyun/CVE/README.md

 # CVE

-## VirtualBox

 ### CVE-2021-2086
-Divide By Zero Vulnerability (Denial of Service)
+VirtualBox - Divide By Zero Vulnerability (Denial of Service)

 ### CVE-2021-27550
-Divide By Zero Vulnerability (Denial of Service) by Merona-Hunters
+Polaris Office - Divide By Zero Vulnerability (Denial of Service) by Merona-Hunters